-A rat in a classical conditioning task must attempt to decide, over trials, which of several environmental features or events should be learned to be a predictor of a recurring shock event.
+Imagine again a rat attempting to decide, over trials, which of several environmental features or events should be learned to be a predictor of a recurring shock event.
 We can view the animal's task as hypothesizing potential causal relationships between the shock and various features, individually and in various combinations, and weighing these relations against each other.

 We might initially assume that a particular feature or event would be inferred to be the predictor of the shock depending on the number of times that feature actually occurred immediately before the shock.
-Each time the feature is paired with the shock, the 'association' between the feature and the shock might be strengthened (see e.g., [Anderson, 1983]).
+Each time the feature is paired with the shock, the 'association' between the feature and the shock might be strengthened (see e.g., [Anderson 1983]).
 Extensive experimental evidence in the psychological literature shows this to be false.
-Over time, a particular feature, say a light, may be paired with the shock more often than is some other feature (e.g., tone).
-However, this condition is not by itself sufficient to warrant the animal's inference that the light is more likely to predict the occurrence of shock.
-In particular, even if it happens over a number of trials that the light precedes the shock more often than the tone precedes the shock, say 7 times versus 4 times, but the shock also occurs a large number of times without having been preceded by the light (say 8 times) while the shock only rarely occurs without the tone (say 3 times), then an animal will learn to predict that the tone, and not the light, is the better predictor of the occurrence of shock.
-Hence, the naïve idea that the number of pairings alone determines the predictiveness (or salience) of candidate predictive features, or that 'strengthening' alone could be the mechanism for learning associations, is false.
+Over time, a particular feature, say the tone, may be paired with the shock more often than is some other feature (e.g., light).
+However, this condition is not by itself sufficient to warrant the animal's inference that the tone is more likely to predict the occurrence of shock.
+In particular, even if it happens over a number of trials that the tone precedes the shock more often than the light precedes the shock, say 7 times versus 4 times, but the shock also occurs a large number of times without having been preceded by the tone (say 8 times) while the shock only rarely occurs without the light (say 3 times), then an animal will learn to predict that the light, and not the tone, is the better predictor of the occurrence of shock.
+Hence, the naïve idea that the number of pairings alone determines the predictiveness (or salience) of candidate predictive features, or that strengthening alone could be the mechanism for learning associations, is false.

 This result requires a somewhat counterintuitive computation on the part of the animal: the animal must be computing the probability of the shock occurring given the light and given the tone.
-Rescorla's [1966, 1967, 1968] formulation of the necessary computation is that the probability of the shock outcome (the US) given the conditional stimulus feature (the CS, e.g., the tone) must be greater than the probability of the outcome occurring without that feature having occurred, or $p(US|CS) > p(US|\overline{CS})$ .
+Rescorla's [1966, 1967, 1968] formulation of the necessary computation is that the probability of the shock outcome (the US) given the conditional stimulus feature (the CS, e.g., the tone) must be greater than the probability of the outcome occurring without that feature having occurred, or $p(US|CS) > p(US|\overline{CS})$.